compsysmed/academic-kickstart/content/authors/rahel_caspar/_index.md

 weight: 20
 ---

-I'm a Bachelor student in Bioinformatics at the Technical Univerity of Munich an the Ludwig-Maximilian University.
-In October 2019 I joined the Chair of Experimental Bioinformatics in Weihenstephan to work on my bachelor thesis on the indentification of miRNA binding site enriched transcripts in The Cancer Genome Atlas.
+I am a Bachelor student in Bioinformatics at the TUM and LMU since October 2016.
+In December 2019, I joined the Chair of Experimental Bioinformatics to work on my bachelor thesis about the landscape of alternative splicing events in a healthypopulation.